 The second part, i.e.

-variable_name = value, is usually known as the variable's initialization.
-As the name suggests, it serves to set the variable to an initial (starting) value right after declaration.
+= value, is usually known as the variable's initialization.
+As the name suggests, it serves to set the variable to an initial (starting) value at the time of its declaration.

 In the code below, we define two variables